Florida Orchard Deploys Autonomous Tractor for Precision Agriculture Research

 - Improved operational efficiency of the orchard via advanced automation techniques.

-- Increased visibility through data transmission, so the operator can quickly diagnose why a tractor has stopped and remedy the situation to save time and money.
+- Increased visibility through data transmission, so the operator can quickly determine why a tractor has stopped and remedy the situation, saving time and money.

 - High-speed data transmission, mesh networking, and connection over multiple frequencies.